johnlarson/blu/docs/user-guide/creating-pages.rst

 - Another :class:`blu.HTMLElement`.
 - A :py:class:`str`.
 In this case, it will be rendered as an HTML text node.
 - :py:data:`None`.
 Nothing is rendered in the place where a :py:data:`None` value is found.
-- :py:data:`True`.
-This renders as a text node whose text is "true".
-- :py:data:`False`.
-This renders as a text node whose text is "false".
 - A :py:class:`int`.
 This renders as a text node whose text is the :py:class:`str` representation of the integer.
 - A :py:class:`float`.
 This renders as a text node whose text is the :py:class:`str` representation of the float.
 - An :py:class:`Iterable <collections.abc.Iterable>` of valid children.
 This renders as all the child nodes contained in the :py:class:`Iterable <collections.abc.Iterable>`.